 Together with the Tunisian Government, UNHCR ensures international protection and delivery of multi-sectorial assistance to persons of concern.
-UNHCR works with the Ministry of Education, Ministry of Health, Ministry of Social Affairs, Ministry of Women, Family, Childhood and the Elderly, and the Ministry of Vocational Training and Employment (among others) to enable refugees and asylum seekers to enjoy essential rights and basic services, and to ensure their inclusion in social and economic programmes.
+UNHCR works with the Ministry of Justice, Ministry of Education, Ministry of Health, Ministry of Social Affairs, Ministry of Women, Family, Childhood and the Elderly, and the Ministry of Vocational Training and Employment (among others) to enable refugees and asylum seekers to enjoy essential rights and basic services, and to ensure their inclusion in social and economic programmes.
+In 2020 UNHCR signed a Memorandum of Understanding (MoU) with the Tunisian Ministry of Social Affairs and a Partnership Agreement with the Tunisian Union for Social Solidarity (UTSS), with the aim of enabling persons of concern to UNHCR to access social services.
 Moreover, UNHCR maintains positive collaboration with state entities at the local level-namely in southern Tunisia-where the highest number of refugees and asylum seekers are hosted.